brandonroberts/angular/aio/content/getting-started/getting-started-data.md

 Right click on the `app` folder, use the `Angular Generator`, and generate a component named `checkout`.

 #### Import reactive forms classes

+To build out the form model, you'll need to import some building blocks from the forms package.

 Import `FormGroup`, `FormBuilder` and `Validators` from `@angular/forms` package.